seojuice

 Shopify's SEO Defaults Will Cost You Rankings

 Shopify is a great ecommerce platform.
-It's not a great SEO platform -- at least not out of the box.
-And most store owners don't realize this until they've been live for six months, wondering why their products don't show up in Google.
+It's not a great SEO platform out of the box, and most owners don't realize this until they've been live six months and are wondering why their products aren't showing up in Google.
+Shopify's SEO documentation describes the canonical handling but underplays how often the duplicate URLs still get crawled and indexed (own section below).

 Technical SEO for Shopify